R.R.O. 1990, Reg. 1026: GENERAL, Surveyors Act

 (2) The standards of practice of the Association require that,

-(a) every professional surveying office that operates under the authority of a certificate of authorization shall be operated and supervised on a full-time basis by a professional member or professional members of the Association qualified in the professional surveying services offered;
+(a) every professional surveying office that operates under the authority of a certificate of authorization shall be operated and supervised by a member or members of the Association qualified in the professional surveying services offered;

-(b) no professional member shall hold himself or herself out as carrying on the practice of professional surveying from more than one office unless specifically authorized by the Registration Committee;
+(b) no member shall hold himself or herself out as carrying on the practice of professional surveying from more than one office unless specifically authorized by the Registrar;

-(c) no partnership or corporation authorized to practice the profession of surveying shall list a professional member as being in charge of more than one office unless specifically approved by the Registration Committee;
+(c) no partnership or corporation authorized to practice the profession of surveying shall list a member as being in charge of more than one office unless specifically approved by the Registrar;

-(d) no professional member shall enter into or continue to practise professional surveying in a partnership unless all of the partners are professional members;
+(d) no member shall enter into or continue to practise professional surveying in a partnership unless all of the partners are members;

-(e) no professional member shall act as a servant or agent of a person who is not a professional member so as to enable the person to offer professional surveying services to the public;
+(e) no member shall act as a servant or agent of a person who is not a member so as to enable the person to offer professional surveying services to the public;

 (f) every member shall pay within the time specified in the Act, regulations or by-laws of the Association all premiums, levies, deductible amounts under professional liability insurance or any other financial obligations owed to the Association;